VIEW THE GALLERIES

 How long have you been a photographer?

-It shocks me to say it, but I have been a photographer for over 10 years (seriously, it blows my mind!), six as a professional photographer/business owner.
+It shocks me to say it, but I have been a photographer for over 10 years (seriously, it blows my mind!), seven as a professional photographer/business owner.
 Although I do not have a degree in photography, I took photography classes as a student at Spring Hill College and have continued my photography education after graduation through a variety of online and in-person workshops.
 I continue to study new techniques for shooting and lighting because there is always more to learn in the world of photography!

 I have had quite an eclectic experience when it comes to photography assignments, but weddings remain one of my favorite things to photograph, which is ironic because I used to think I would never want to photograph weddings.
 It is an honor to be part of the wedding day and preserve such special memories for my clients.